 The client named their range and Dallas immediately counter-offered, with a smile.
 She had just positioned herself as exactly the person they need for the job, catered to the client’s position, and negotiated on the spot, without apology or hesitation.

-“One of the things that really struck me from Bootcamp,” says Dallas, “is that you’re not really negotiating unless you can walk away.”
+“One of the things that really struck me from Bossed Up,” says Dallas, “is that you’re not really negotiating unless you can walk away.”